Primrose Hill is not only where Eluxe’s headquarters lie, but it’s also the best part of London, in my book!

 Maybe the old, thick trunked trees in the surrounding, hilly parkland inspired it.
 Or maybe health conscious stars, fresh off the plane from LA, have had some influence.
 But there can be no denying the proliferation of eco-friendliness here.
 Here’s a selection of the best stuff going on the London’s best barrio.

-Manna: This old chestnut serves its conscious clientele seasonal, local produce cooked up into hearty meals.
-Spaghetti and ‘meat’ balls, home-made veggie ‘sausages’ and organic mash, spicy ginger pumpkin soup and a decadent chocolate fondant were just some of the recent menu offerings, which change every week.
+This pioneering vegetarian restaurant chestnut serves its conscious clientele seasonal, local produce cooked up into hearty meals.
+Spaghetti and ‘meat’ balls, homemade veggie ‘sausages’ and organic mash, spicy ginger pumpkin soup and a decadent chocolate fondant were just some of the recent menu offerings, which change every week.
 This place fills up days–if not weeks–in advance, so reservations are a must.

-Places to Stay: Part of the charm of the area is that there are no hotels in Primrose Hill, really–it’s strictly for those in the know!
+Part of the charm of the area is that there are no hotels in Primrose Hill, really–it’s strictly for those in the know!
 But don’t despair, there are plenty of private rentals to be found.
-Just check places like Turnkey or Airbnb to rent of the sweetest little bijou apartments that will make you feel like a true local.
+Just check places like One Fine Stay, Turnkey or Airbnb to rent of the sweetest little bijou apartments that will make you feel like a true local.

 Did you enjoy this post?
 Want to show your gratitude?
 Please support us on Patreon!